 - Water heating is the largest source of greenhouse gas emissions from the average Australian home.

 - Water heating uses the second-largest amount of energy in households, behind space heating and cooling.

 - Water heating accounts for about 21-25% of energy used in the home but generates about 23% of the greenhouse gas emissions.

 - Around 50% of Australians use electric water heaters, but this contributes to around 80% of hot water greenhouse gas emissions.

-- Around 50% of water used in the home in used in the bathroom, around 1/3 in the laundry and then the remainder is used in the kitchen.
+- Around 50% of the water used in the home is used in the bathroom, around 1/3 in the laundry and then the remainder is used in the kitchen.

 - Electric storage hot water heaters are the most commonly chosen systems in Australia.